 What Are Your Favorite Urban Motorcycle Routes?

 Open riding can be hard to find in major metropolitan areas.
 What local routes do you enjoy?
 What do you like about them and why?
 Your input is invited.
-Post an article!
+Leave a comment!